What Is a Bird's Crop?

 A bird's crop should not be confused with other anatomical features that may seem similar but actually have very different structures and purposes.
 Body parts that are commonly confused with a bird's crop include:

-- Gular Sac: A bare-skinned, fleshy pouch below a bird's bill, such as with pelicans and frigatebirds.
+- Gular Sac: The gular sac is a bare-skinned, fleshy, expandable pouch below a bird's bill, such as with pelicans and frigatebirds.
 While these pouches are instrumental in hunting, they are not deliberately used to store food.
 While a bird's crop is part of its internal anatomy and is hidden by feathers, a gular pouch is often brightly colored and visible most of the time.

-- Air Sac: A small pouch used to create audible booms or similar noises, typically as part of courtship displays.
+- Air Sac: An air sac is a small pouch used to create audible booms or similar noises, typically as part of courtship displays.
 Air sacs are prominent in many types of terrestrial game birds, such as sage-grouse.
 They are usually only visible when in use for courtship, and are part of the respiratory system rather than the digestive system.
 Air sacs are unrelated to food entirely.

-- Gorget: A colorful patch of plumage on the throat, often iridescent.
-The gorget is most familiar with male hummingbirds, and they may flash or flare the feathers to make the coloration more brilliant during courtship displays, territorial disputes or aggressive behavior.
-The gorget is made up of feathers only and is not involved with feeding or digestion.
+- Gorget: The gorget is a colorful patch of plumage on the throat, often iridescent.
+The gorget is most familiar with male hummingbirds, and they may flash or flare the feathers to make the coloration more brilliant during courtship displays, territorial disputes, or aggressive behavior.
+The gorget is made up of external feathers only and is not involved with feeding or digestion.

 Birds With Crops